Insects in art: Overview

 Societies across the world have from ancient to modern times used the shapes and colours of insects, and sometimes their actual bodies, in their art, whether jewellery or ceramics, body painting or textiles, paintings or sculptures.
 In North America, the Navajo make symbolic sandpaintings of blowflies, cicadas, corn bugs and dragonflies.
 The Hopi draw a variety of insects, but especially butterflies, on pottery.
 In other parts of the world, insects, most often honeybees, are shown in ancient rock art.
 Australian Aborigines often represented totemic insects in cave paintings and ritual objects.
 The art of cultures as widely separated as Ancient Greece, China and Japan includes bees, butterflies, crickets, cicadas and dragonflies.

 Insect groups

 Bees

 A recurrent theme for ancient cultures in Europe and the Near East was the sacred image of a bee or human with insect features.
 Often referred to as the bee "goddess", these images were found in gems and stones.
 An onyx gem from Knossos (ancient Crete) dating to approximately 1500 BC illustrates a Bee goddess with bull horns above her head.
 In this instance, the figure is surrounded by dogs with wings, most likely representing Hecate and Artemis - gods of the underworld, similar to the Egyptian gods Akeu and Anubis.

 In 2011, the artist Anna Collette created over 10,000 ceramic insects at Nottingham Castle for her work "Stirring the Swarm."

+Canadian artist Aganetha Dyck allowed bees to modify objects such as porcelain figurines and athletic equipment by encasing them in honeycombs.
+Her work explores the interdependence of humans and bees while emphasizing the fragility of ecosystems.
+Through her art, Dyck has raised awareness about the environmental challenges faced by pollinators, including colony collapse disorder.